Serhii-Leonenko/livecode_fetch_random_jokes/README.md

     - Parse the JSON response to extract the joke's `setup` and `punchline`.

 2. **Display Jokes to the User:**
-    - Present the joke's `setup` and wait for the user to press Enter before showing the `punchline`.
+    - Displaying the joke's `setup` and wait for the user to press Enter before showing the `punchline`.
-    - After displaying the punchline, ask the user if they want to hear another joke with `yes` answer.
+    - After displaying the punchline, ask the user if they want to see another joke with `yes` answer.
     - Continue this process until the user decides to exit with `no` answer.

 3. **Save Jokes History:**